finanalyst/collection/README.md

 ## Zeroth
 Since this is the start of the processing, no plugins are defined as there are no objects for them to operate on.

-The `config.raku` file must exist and must contain a minumum set of keys.
+The `config.raku` file must exist and must contain a minimum set of keys.
 It may optionally contain keys for the control flags that control the stage, see below.
 The intent is to keep the options for the root configuration file as small as possible and only refer to the source files.
 Most other options are configured by the Mode.

 During the subsequent **Source** stage, the source files in the collection are brought in, if the collection has not been fully initiated, using the `source-obtain` configaturation list.
 Alternatively, any updates are brought in using the `source-refresh` list.
 Commonly, sources will be in a _git_ repository, which has separate commands for `clone` and `pull`.
 If the `source-obtain` and `source-refresh` options are not given (for example during a test), no changes will be made to the source directory.